Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Introduction

 Information-theoretic analysis~\cite{Wainwright09,Fletcher09,Aeron10,Scarlett17,Gamarnik17,Reeves20} revealed that the optimum sample complexity is $M={\cal O}(k\log(N/k))$.
 In particular, the prefactor in the optimum sample complexity is known for constant non-zero signals: $M=C_{\mathrm{AWGN}}^{-1}k\log(N/k)$~\cite{Reeves20}, with $C_{\mathrm{AWGN}}$~[nat/s/Hz] denoting the capacity of the additive white Gaussian noise (AWGN) channel.

 Two asymptotic situations have been considered: One situation is linear sparsity, for which $N$ and $k$ tend to infinity with the ratio $\rho=k/N\in(0, 1]$ fixed.
 In this case, the optimum sample complexity is linear in $N$.
 In the other situation, $\log k/\log N$ tends to $\gamma\in[0, 1)$, i.e.\ $k={\cal O}(N^{\gamma})$.
 For this sublinear sparsity, the optimum sample complexity is sublinear in $N$.
-The sublinear sparsity is the main focus of this paper.
+The sublinear sparsity--- $k\to\infty$ is required in message-passing algorithms---is the main focus of this paper.